Il Boemo: Production

 The film is co-produced by the Czech Republic, Italy, and Slovakia, and was supported, among others, by the Czech Film Fund, the Italian Ministry of Culture, and the Slovak Audiovisual Fund; the producer is Jan Macola and Mimesis Film, the co-producers are Marco Alessio (Dugong Film) in Italy, Marek Urban (sentimentalfilm) in Slovakia, and Czech Television and MagicLab in the Czech Republic.

 Petr Václav has singled out Stanley Kubrick’s Barry Lyndon, in relation to camera work, lighting, and narrative style, and Miloš Forman’s Amadeus, in terms of working with opera and music, as particular cinematic references.

-Shooting locations
+Filming locations

 Shooting locations in the Czech Republic included the Estates Theatre, the Martinic Palace and the Colloredo–Mansfeld Palace in Prague, the château at Jaroměřice nad Rokytnou, the Doksany Convent and the Cistercian monastery in Plasy, and the Mahen Theater in Brno.

 Music

 The music for the film has been recorded by the Czech ensemble Collegium 1704, founder and conductor Václav Luks also served as musical advisor for the film.
-The soundtrack will be released by Warner Classics on their Erato label.
+The soundtrack was released by Warner Classics on their Erato label on 23 June 2023.
 Another advisor was the American musicologist Daniel E. Freeman, author of the first modern monograph on Mysliveček.

-Release
+Reception

-The film was selected for screening at the 70th San Sebastián International Film Festival's main competition on September 19, 2022.
+The film was selected for screening at the 70th San Sebastián International Film Festival's main competition on 19 September 2022.

+Il Boemo received the Czech Lion Award for Best Film of 2022 and was the Czech submission to the 95th Academy Awards for Best International Feature Film.

+As of July 2025, Il Boemo has grossed $1,301,681 worldwide against a production budget of about $5.7 million.